The Proximal Robbins-Monro Method: Introduction

-Recently, the Robbins-Monro procedure has received renewed interest for its applicability in parameter estimation with large data sets, and its connections to stochastic optimization methods.
-In such settings, even though there is a finite data set $D$, the Robbins-Monro procedure can be applied with $W_\theta$ being, for example, the log-likelihood of $\theta$ at a single data point that is sampled with replacement from $D$.
-In this case, the theory of \citet{robbins1951} implies that $\mathbb{E}_D(||\thetarm{n} - \hat{\theta}_n||^2)\to 0$, where the expectation is now with respect to the empirical distribution of data points in $D$, and $\hat{\theta}_n$ is an estimator of $\thetastar$, such as the maximum-likelihood estimator, or maximum a-posteriori if regularization is used.
-In this work, we will study the theoretical properties of a modified stochastic approximation method in the more general setting with a stream of data points, but will also discuss applications to iterative estimation with a finite data set.
+Recently, the Robbins--Monro procedure has attracted considerable interest in machine learning with large data sets~\citep{zhang2004solving, bottou2010, moulines2011non, bottou2016optimization}, and in scalable statistical inference~\citep{toulis2015scalable, chen2016statistical, su2018statistical, li2017statistical, toulis2017aos}.
+In this context, given a dataset $D$, the Robbins--Monro procedure in Equation~\eqref{eq:rm} can be applied with $h(\theta)$ being the gradient of the negative log-likelihood of $\theta$ given $D$ and $H(\theta, \xi)$ being the gradient of the negative log-likelihood of $\theta$ calculated at a single data point sampled with replacement from $D$.
+Standard theory then implies that $\thetarm{n}$ converges to a point $\theta_\infty$ for which $h(\theta_\infty)=0$.
+In other words, $\thetarm{n}$ converges to the maximum-likelihood estimator (or maximum a posteriori if regularization is used) given dataset $D$.
+In this context, $h$ is the gradient of a convex scalar potential, and the Robbins--Monro procedure is commonly referred to as stochastic gradient descent~(SGD).